DrChrisLevy/fast-ai-course-sd/notebooks/kmeans.md

 We need some functionality to find the distance between a set of vectors in one tensor with the set of vectors in another tensor.
+Lets set up some simple tensors to test it out.
+The goal is to find the Euclidean distance (or distance squared) between each pair of vectors in `Xb` with each vector in `Xq`.

 ```{code-cell} ipython3
 Xb =  torch.tensor([[1.,2.,3.],[4.,5.,6.], [7.,8.,9.]])